Constantine (video game)

 Constantine is a 2005 action-adventure game developed by Bits Studios, and published by THQ in North America and SCi Games in Europe.
 The game was released for PlayStation 2, Windows, and Xbox in February/March 2005.
 It is based on the DC Comics character John Constantine and is a movie tie-in license of the Warner Bros. film Constantine, in turn based on DC Comics comic book series, Hellblazer from the Vertigo issues for John Constantine.

-Tilda Swinton, Gavin Rossdale and Max Baker reprised their roles from the film.

 Gameplay

 Players move John Constantine in an RPG-like style, collecting ammo, using an item to restore health and casting spells.
 Gameplay is a type of third-person shooter style, with changing camera views.
 Players can select from a variety of weapons to eliminate demons.
 Cutscenes initiate special missions or boss battles when they occur, giving a round of gameplay a different view.

 John can cast spells that can create lightning storms, expel demons, create swarms of flies or confuse enemies.
 Each requires the player to hit a sequence of keys within a small window of time, with John chanting at each keypress.
 The spells have been described by critics as being unimpressive, without much impact on play, making them feel like a supplement to the other weapons.